YOUR PROFESSION and YOU – FAQs

 There is still more work to be done to fix Ohio’s broken charter schools.
 OEA believes the following three principles should govern comprehensive charter school reform: Accelerate the process for closing failing charter schools; ensure that charter schools are subject to the same public records laws and financial transparency standards as any other public entity; and fund charter schools in a way that doesn’t penalize traditional public schools.

 OEA believes a school funding system should provide all students with the resources they need to succeed.
-A constitutional school funding system should include a sound method for calculating the base cost of the components that makeup a high-quality education system, should be easily understood and have a distribution model that is fair to all school districts.
-For more information on OEA’s position on school funding visit:
+A constitutional school funding system should include a sound method for calculating the base cost of the components that makeup a high-quality education system, should be easily understood, and have a distribution model that is fair to all school districts.
+For more information on OEA’s position on school funding visit: Legislative Policies for Achieving Excellence in Education

 OEA supports making college affordable and accessible for all students regardless of family income and reducing student debt.
 Aspiring teachers are especially vulnerable to the student debt crisis: it is hard to recruit the best and the brightest to the profession if the prospect of a low starting salary is compounded with massive student debt.